USCqserver/OpenQuantumTools.jl/README.md

 ### [DifferentialEquations.jl](http://docs.juliadiffeq.org/latest/)
 Even though `QuantumAnnealingTools.jl` can function without `DifferentialEquations.jl`, it needs to be loaded in order for the master equation solvers to work properly.
 For [low dependency usage](http://docs.juliadiffeq.org/stable/features/low_dep.html#Low-Dependency-Usage-1), replacing `DifferentialEquations` by [OrdinaryDiffEq.jl](https://github.com/JuliaDiffEq/OrdinaryDiffEq.jl) will also work.

-## Additional Examples
+## Tutorials
-More examples can be found in the [example folder](./example).
-Those notebooks can be conveniently opened online with [nbviewer](https://nbviewer.jupyter.org/).
-In the future, all tutorials will be moved to a dedicated Github [repo](https://github.com/USCqserver/OSQATTutorials.jl).
+Tutorials and examples can be found in [OSQATTutorials.jl](https://github.com/USCqserver/OSQATTutorials.jl).